Niranjankr96/bjjaiswal.github.io/_posts/2018-07-27-What-is-machine-Learning.md

 # What is Machine Learning?
 There are various definitions of machine learning found in web.
 Some notable definitions are listed below:
-1. The oldest and informal definition of machine learning was given by Arthur Samuel which describes as:
+ The oldest and informal definition of machine learning was given by Arthur Samuel which describes as:
-  * Def 1: "Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed".
+  > Def 1: "Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed".

-2. The most modern definition was given by Tom Mitchell and he states it as:
+ The most modern definition was given by Tom Mitchell and he states it as:
-  * Def 2: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."
+  > Def 2: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.""

-* What does Mitchell's definition actually means?
+What does Mitchell's definition actually means?
-  * Let us say a machine is playing checker game the T, P, and E can be well defined by
+ Let us say a machine is playing checker game then T, P, and E can be well defined by
   * E = the experience of playing many games of checkers
   * T = the task of playing checkers.
   * P = the probability that the program will win the next game.

 ## Machine learning methods
 In general, Any Machine Learning problem can be categories in three group.